French Napoleon Pastry Recipe

 • Cut the square into three 4X12 inch strips and transfer the strips to a parchment lined baking sheet, spacing apart.

 • Prick the dough all over with a fork and chill until firm, 30 minutes.
-Meanwhile, preheat the oven to 425F
+Meanwhile, preheat the oven to 400℉

 • Set another baking sheet directly on top of the pastry strips and continue to bake for 8 minutes more.

-• Remove the top baking sheet and continue to bake until the pastry is golden brown 6-8 minutes more.
+• Remove the top baking sheet and continue to bake until the pastry is golden brown on tops and bottoms, checking frequently to prevent burning, 5-8 minutes more.
 Cool completely.

 • In a medium bowl, whisk the confectioner's sugar, corn syrup, butter and enough of the milk to reach a consistency that is pourable but still thick.
 Transfer ¼ of the glaze to a small bowl and whisk in the cocoa powder.